yenlow/retain-keras/README.md

 * Refactored code for training, evaluation, interpretation to re-use common classes and functions
 * Disabled multi-gpu

-By Optum
+Previous improvements by Optum
-* Simpler Keras code with Tensorflow backend
+* Simpler Keras code with Tensorflow backend (tested for tf 1.12)
 * Ability to use extra numeric inputs of fixed size that can hold numeric information about the patients visit such as patient's age, quantity of drug prescribed, or blood pressure
 * Improved embedding logic that avoids using large dense inputs
 * Ability to create multi-gpu models (experimental)